jerryryle/rogueportal/docs/index.md

 address=/#/10.1.1.1
 ```

-The DHCP lines allow the Raspberry Pi to hand out IP addresses to any devices that connect to its access point, and in turn they will treat the Raspberry Pi as their authoritative gateway to the internet.
+The DHCP lines allow the Raspberry Pi to hand out IP addresses and router (a.k.a. "default gateway") information to any devices that connect to it.
+These devices will then treat the Raspberry Pi as their authoritative gateway to the internet.
 The "address" line redirects DNS requests for any domain to the Raspberry Pi's IP address.
 This means that *any* domain name request made by connected WiFi clients will be directed to the Raspberry Pi's IP address.
-If--for example--a connected client tries to visit http://www.microsoft.com, they'll be directed to the Raspberry Pi's web server.
+If--for example--a connected client tries to visit http://www.microsoft.com, they'll be directed to the Raspberry Pi's IP address instead of the actual IP address for www.microsoft.com.

 Note that the only service we've set up thus far is HTTP.
 So, if a client tries to telnet or SSH to microsoft.com, the request will time out and fail.
 Or, more importantly, if a client tries to visit https://www.microsoft.com, the request will fail.
 You could configure `nginx` to host an HTTPS server on the Raspberry Pi; however, because you (probably) can't spoof certificates for other websites, client web browsers will pop up big security warnings about invalid certificates and try hard to prevent users from proceeding to your Rogue Portal.
 So, it's probably not worth the effort to bother with HTTPS (this is also another good reason to prefer HTTPS when you're surfing the web).

 We only want the DHCP serving and DNS hijacking to happen on the `wlan0` interface.
-If we have a wired network connection, we want to actually be able to resolve domain names to their real IP addresses so that we can effectively reach the internet from the Raspberry Pi even when the Rogue Portal is active.
+If we have a wired network connection to the Raspberry Pi that we use for development, we want to actually be able to resolve domain names to their real IP addresses so that we can effectively reach the internet even when the Rogue Portal is active.
 Therefore, we use that first line to tell `dnsmasq` to listen only on the `wlan0` interface's IP address of 10.1.1.1.

 Finally, note this line:
 ```text